selectel/tempo/doc/tempo.md

-All exported functions in this module can throw "badarg" if malformed input is provided.
+All exported functions in this module can throw `badarg` if malformed input is provided.